 You don’t have to worry about staying regular anymore.
 Whether your problem is visiting the bathroom too often or not often enough, apples can help.

-Just one apple with its skin contains 4 to 5 grams of fiber – the most important nutrient in keeping your bowels working like a well-oiled machine.
-Keeping yourself regular without relying on harmful laxatives could be as easy as replacing that afternoon snack of potato chips or cookies with a crisp, delicious apple.
+Simply one apple with its skin contains 4 to 5 grams of fiber – the most important nutrient in keeping your bowels working like a well-oiled machine.
+Keeping yourself regular without relying on harmful laxatives could be as simple as replacing that afternoon snack of potato chips or cookies with a crisp, delicious apple.
 And think of the calories you’ll save.
-The average apple has about 80 calories while a serving of chips weighs in at 150 calories and you’ll get about 200 from just a few cookies.
+The average apple has about 80 calories, while a serving of chips weighs in at 150 calories, and you’ll get about 200 from just a few cookies.

 But that’s not all apples can do.
 They’re also good for diarrhea, thanks to an ingredient called pectin.
-This carbohydrate has a congealing effect in your intestines that helps firm things up and return you to normal.
-Applesauce is actually the best apple product for diarrhea, since it’s made without the high.-fiber skin.
+This carbohydrate has a congealing effect in your intestines, which helps firm things up and return you to normal.
+Applesauce is actually the best apple product for diarrhea, since it’s made without the high-fiber skin.
 But watch out for extra sugar.
 Some brands of applesauce dump a truckload of sweeteners into an otherwise healthy food, and too much refined sugar could make your diarrhea worse.

-By now you know antioxidants can protect you from many of the diseases that seem to be a part of aging.
-In fact, so many people are taking supplements for antioxidant protection that it’s become a multibillion-dollar industry.
-But the evidence is mounting that whole foods can do more for you than pills.
+By now, you know that antioxidants can protect you from many diseases that seem to be part of aging.
+In fact, so many people are taking supplements for antioxidant protection, it’s become a multibillion-dollar industry.
+But the evidence shows that whole foods can do more for you than pills.

 When scientists compared a 1,500-milligram vitamin C supplement to one small apple, the results were astounding – the antioxidant values were equal.
+Are you ready for this astounding nutrition value about apples?
 That means a fresh apple has more than 15 times the antioxidant power of the recommended daily dose of vitamin C. And that’s just for starters.
-The researchers also found an ordinary apple was able to stop the growth of colon and liver cancer cells in test tubes.
+The researchers also found that an ordinary apple could stop the growth of colon and liver cancer cells in test tubes.
 Unpeeled apples were especially effective.
 The question you need to ask yourself: Why waste money on flavorless supplements when you can get better antioxidant firepower from a sweet, crunchy fruit?

-Sometimes it’s hard to remember which food is good for which part of your body.
+Sometimes it’s hard to remember which food is superb for which part of your body.
 The next time you pick up an apple, examine it carefully.
-It’s shaped a bit like a heart – and that should help you remember apples are good for your heart.
+It’s shaped like a heart – and that should help you remember apples are good for your heart.

-In fact adding flavonoid-rich foods like apples to your diet has been scientifically confirmed to lower your risk of heart disease.
+In fact, adding flavonoid-rich foods like apples to your diet has been scientifically confirmed to lower your risk of heart disease.
 There’s proof of this in a study of Japanese women who ate foods high in quercetin.
-They were less likely to get coronary heart disease than other women and they had lower levels of total and LDL, or bad, cholesterol.
+They were less likely to get coronary heart disease than other women, and had lower levels of total and LDL, or bad cholesterol.

 Apples are even a smart choice for helping avoid strokes.
 Scientists aren’t sure which ingredient in this multi-talented fruit to credit, but the connection is clear – people who regularly eat apples are less likely to have strokes than people who don’t.